po1sigala/live/01-Class-Content/14-MVC/02-Homework/README.md

 You’ll also need the [dotenv package](https://www.npmjs.com/package/dotenv) to use environment variables, the [bcrypt package](https://www.npmjs.com/package/bcrypt) to hash passwords, and the [express-session](https://www.npmjs.com/package/express-session) and [connect-session-sequelize](https://www.npmjs.com/package/connect-session-sequelize) packages to add authentication.

+The [express-session](https://www.npmjs.com/package/express-session) stores the session data on the client in a cookie.
+After a p

 ## Grading Requirements

 This homework is graded based on the following criteria: